processism/processism.github.io/education-transformation.md

 ## Assessment as Process Feedback

-Assessment transforms from judgment to feedback:
-- Not "How much do you know?" but "How are you learning?"
-- Not ranking students but revealing patterns
+Assessment transforms from judgment to feedback.
+Instead of asking "How much do you know?" we ask "How are you learning?"
+We shift from ranking students to revealing patterns, from endpoints to checkpoints, from scores to stories of growth.
-- Not endpoints but checkpoints
-- Not scores but stories of growth

 ### Process-Based Assessment
 - Portfolio development